craigsapp/ATON/index.md

 ## Command-line

 There are two command-line interfaces to the ATON code:

 * [aton2json](https://github.com/craigsapp/ATON/blob/master/example/cli/aton2json) &mdash; converts ATON files into JSON files.
 * [json2aton](https://github.com/craigsapp/ATON/blob/master/example/cli/json2aton) &mdash; converts JSON files into ATON files.

-The input data can be piped into the programs, or can be given through a filename in the command-line arguments:
+The input data can be piped into the programs, or it can be given through a filename in the command-line arguments list:

 ``` bash
 aton2json file.aton > file.json